Botomir/Botomir/docs/RoleReactions.md

 ### How to update role reactions

-You can update this message by calling the `set-roles` command again with your new message and removing the old message.
+You can update this message by calling the `set-roles` command again with your new message and Botomir will update the message.

 ### Common errors